I. Executive Summary

 - The Honors Council, as a standing committee of the faculty, reports to the Faculty Council and is governed by the Standing Rules of the Faculty.
 It reviews and makes recommendations on matters of Honors education and policy.
 Additionally, it serves as the faculty advisory body to the Dean of the Honors College.
 The Council will meet at least once monthly during the academic year.

 - The Council consists of 11 members (one is a student), as outlined in the document, “Structure and Election Process for the Honors Council.”
 Faculty members are elected as representatives (at-large or of each college) of the Honors Faculty as defined in the document “Honors Faculty Definition and Criteria.”
 The honors student member is appointed by the Dean of the Honors College.
 The Honors College shall maintain the “Honors Faculty Roster” and oversee the administration of nomination and renewal of Honors Faculty membership.
 The Honors Council members are elected by and from the Honors faculty included in the Roster.
-The Dean of the Honors College serves on the Council as an ex-officio member.
+The Dean and Associate Dean of the Honors College serve on the Council as ex-officio members.

 - Representatives to the Honors Council shall elect their own chair annually.